delta-io/delta-rs/docs/how-delta-lake-works/architecture-of-delta-table.md

 }
 ```

-This transaction adds a data file and marks the two exising data files for removal.
+This transaction adds a data file and marks the two existing data files for removal.
 Marking a file for removal in the transaction log is known as "tombstoning the file" or a "logical delete".
 This is different from a "physical delete" which actually removes the data file from storage.

 ## How Delta table operations differ from data lakes